-Once you have a SQL Server query working correctly – that is, returning the correct results or properly updating a table with update, insert or delete operations, the next thing you usually want to look at is how well the query performs.
-There are simple things that you can do to improve the performance of a critical query; often those improvements can be quite dramatic!
+Once you have a SQL Server query working correctly – that is, returning the correct results or properly updating a table with the update, insert or delete operations, the next thing you usually want to look at is how well the query performs.
+There are simple things that you can do to improve the performance of a critical query; often, those improvements can be quite dramatic!

 In this article, we’ll look at one of the most-frequently-seen performance killers: SQL Server index scans.
 Starting with a simple example, we’ll look at what SQL Server does to figure out how to return the requested result, at least from a high level.
 That will allow us to zero-in on any bottlenecks and look at strategies to resolve them.